mbrandonw/presentations/2017-10-31-server-side-swift-from-scratch/server-side-switch-from-scratch.md

 * Data fetching
 * View rendering

+^ And that is a very quick overview of how we want to think about middleware.
+There's a lot more to say but we gotta move on.
+Just know that this is the fundamental atomic unit that our web server is built on.

 ^ So, going back to our list of components that get us from a request to a response, we've just finished talking about middleware.
 Phew! there is even more that could be said, but we'll have to stop there.

 ---